alchemist2016/DjangoEcommerceProject/README.md

 pip3 install boto3
 pip3 install stripe
 pip3 install gunicorn
+</code></pre>
-Add all secret keys to heroku config vars and add DISABLE_COLLECTSTATIC and make it’s value 1 python3 manage.py collectstatic
+Add all secret keys to heroku config vars and add DISABLE_COLLECTSTATIC and make itâ€™s value 1 python3 manage.py collectstatic
 Need to run this after any changes to static files in the IDE Heroku required that some variables are set up in order to deploy the app.
 All secret keys and passwords used in the env.py file which is ignored by Github in the .gitignore file are stored in the config vars section of Heroku.
-In order to send the app to Heroku I first had to login into Heroku through the Gitpod IDE and then push all the commits to Heroku so any changes could be added to the app, on the last few pushes the Debug was set to False
-To set up and install AWS I followed the instruction video on the Code Institutes training and the following steps were taken.
+In order to send the app to
+Heroku I first had to login into Heroku through the Gitpod IDE and then push all the commits to Heroku so any changes could be added to the app, on the last few pushes the Debug was set to False To set up and install AWS I followed the instruction video on the Code Institutes training and the following steps were taken.
 If you don't have an amazon account you need to open one and select amazon web services (AWS) and then S3.
 In AWS S3
 Create Bucket
 Unique name ie - vladimir-ecommerce Ireland Allow public access Create
 Open bucket Properties - staic website hosting Index.html Error.html
-Permissions Cors configuraton Add our arn keeping /* IAM Create a group Name it close to buket name - neils ecommerce-group Next and create group Greate policy Import managed polcy Choose S3 full policy Import Change string to a list [ ] The first item in the list is going to be our own ARN which we used earlier, but it has been closed in quotes The second item in the list again in quotes is going to be the same ARN This time we append a forward slash and an asterisk Review and name it in association with the bucket - vladimir-eccomerce-policy
-Add policy to group Got to groups and select my group, goto permissions tap in group search for the policy we created and check the box and attach
+Permissions Cors configuraton Add our ARN keeping /* IAM Create a group Name it close to buket name - neils ecommerce-group Next and create group Create policy Import managed policy Choose S3 full policy Import Change string to a list [ ] The first item in the list is going to be our own ARN which we used earlier, but it has been closed in quotes The second item in the list again in quotes is going to be the same ARN This time we append a forward slash and an asterisk Review and name it in association with the bucket - vladimir-ecommerce-policy Add policy to group Got to groups and select my group, goto permissions tap in group search for the policy we created and check the box and attach
-Create user New user Name - vladimir-eccomerce-user Allow programatic access No keys or tags Download CSV file Change our files Pip3 install django-storages Pip3 install boto3 Add this to settings.py above static_url AWS_S3_OBJECT_PARAMETERS = {
+Create user New user Name - vladimir-eccomerce-user Allow programatic access No keys or tags Download CSV file Add this to settings.py above static_url
+<pre><code>
+AWS_S3_OBJECT_PARAMETERS = {
 'Expires': 'Thu, 31 Dec 2099 20:00:00 GMT',
 'CacheControl': 'max-age=94608000'